Data / Spatial Applications

 The Place Names Search is a searchable, map-like view of the most current Gazetteer of Australia data product, providing authoritative information on the location and spelling of approved place names throughout Australia and its External Territories.
 The Gazetteer of Australia is a compiled subset of information sets held by the relevant State, Territory and Commonwealth authorities.

 The National Map is a website for 2D and 3D map-based access to spatial data from Australian government agencies.
-It is an initiative of the Australian Government's Department of Communications and the software has been developed by the National ICT Australia (NICTA) working closely with the Department of Communications, Geoscience Australia and other government agencies.
+It is an initiative of the Department of the Prime Minister and Cabinet, Data61, and Geoscience Australia.
 The website provides easy access to authoritative and other spatial or spatially-enabled data to government, business and the public; facilitates the opening of data by federal, state and local government bodies; and provides an open framework of geospatial data services that supports commercial and community innovation.

 Australian Renewable Energy Mapping Infrastructure (AREMI)

 The AREMI is a related NationalMap website.
-The AREMI is being developed by National ICT Australia Limited (NICTA) in collaboration with Geoscience Australia and with funding support from the Australian Renewable Energy Agency (ARENA).
+The AREMI is developed by Data61 in collaboration with Geoscience Australia and with funding support from the Australian Renewable Energy Agency (ARENA).
 It is a deliverable under the ARENA's Emerging Renewables Program which supports measures for capacity building and skills development for the renewable energy industry, preparatory activities for renewables projects, and other related industry activities to assist the development and deployment of renewable energy and enabling technologies.
 Geoscience Australia is supporting AREMI through provision of data services, technical management and hosting of the website.

 Aerial Photography - Flight Line Diagrams